dorelljames/dorellblog/content/blog/dynamic-groq-query-in-javascript/index.md

 author: Dorell James
 type: post
 date: 2021-01-14T02:35:44.364Z
-description: As we get to used GROQ more and more, it's inevitable when we get to situations when we need to construct queries dynamically.
+description: As we get to use GROQ more and more, it's inevitable when we get ourselves to situations where we need to construct queries dynamically.
 Here's how you make dynamic GROQ query in JavaScript.
 categories:
   - Web Development
 url: /dynamic-groq-query-in-javascript